 I recommend the APB Builders Mentoring Program to other builders, 100% absolutely.

-The thing I like most about APB is that they are in this industry – custom home building or renovations, but this is their industry.
+The thing I like most about APB is that they are in this industry – custom home building or renovations.
+This is their industry.
 They are not a cafeteria, they specialise in home building.

 What I’ve liked from the beginning is their professionalism and I love the passion that’s in everybody I’ve been in contact with at APB.